unicef/mapping-rasters/README.md

 Isolate fragment of row that corresponds to geoshape.
 Then search each point to see if it falls within geoshape

     /**
-     * Isolate fragment of row that corresponds to geoshape.
-     * Then search each point to see if it falls within geoshape
      * @param{array} line - Entire row of pixel values
      * @param{number} count - Number of current row of raster
      * @param{object} direction_indexes - Key value table of direction to row/column index